tetzgabriel/very_good_coffee_app/README.md

 ### Already supported languages

 For now, the strings used in this app are available both in English and Spanish.

-### Github actions

-Initially, this project used `VeryGoodOpenSource/very_good_workflows/.github/workflows/flutter_package.yml@v1` as a github action<br>
-but I kept encountering problems with the unit tests of GetIt in the action.
-So, as a temporary measure I changed to `subosito/flutter-action@v2`

 [coverage_badge]: coverage_badge.svg
 [flutter_localizations_link]: https://api.flutter.dev/flutter/flutter_localizations/flutter_localizations-library.html